Prison Mindfulness Institute: History

 The organization was founded by Fleet Maull in 1989 when he was serving a 14-year sentence for drug trafficking.
 He had spent significant time studying and practicing meditation in the tradition of Chögyam Trungpa Rinpoche.
 He also completed a master's degree in psychology at Naropa University before his conviction and then incarceration in 1985.
-While in prison he completed his ngöndro by cleaning out a small prison closet to do prostrations, received Vajrayogini initiation from Thrangu Rinpoche who visited the prison.
+While in prison he completed his ngöndro by cleaning out a small prison closet to do prostrations and received Vajrayogini initiation from Thrangu Rinpoche who visited the prison.

 He also pursued a Ph.D. in Psychology and began a prison hospice program for prisoners with AIDS.
 The program formally incorporated in 1991 as the National Prison Hospice Association and became an authorized training program for hospice.
 While conducting the hospice program, he served time at the U.S. Medical Center for Federal Prisoners (MCFP) in Springfield, Missouri, the hospital for federal prisoners.
 He was released in May 1999.
 He was also ordained as a priest and Zen teacher in the Zen Peacemakers Sangha of Bernie Glassman.

-Prison Dharma Network has been run since 1999 by Executive Director Kate Crisp.
+Prison Dharma Network has been run since 1999 by Executive Director Vita Pires (fka Kate Crisp), Ph.D.

+Other projects of the nonprofit are the Center for Mindfulness in Public Safety and the Engaged Mindfulness Institute.